-Recently there have been some advances in the control theory of fractional (non-integer order) dynamical systems for stability questions such as robust stability, bounded input-bounded output stability, internal stability, finite time practical stability, stability, root-locus, controllability, robust observability, etc. For example, regarding linear fractional differential systems of finite dimensions in a state-space form, both internal and external stabilities are investigated by Matignon,[20].
+Recently there have been some advances in control theory of fractional (non-integer order) dynamical systems for stability questions such as robust stability, bounded input-bounded output stability, internal stability, finite time stability, practical stability, root-locus, robust controllability, robust observability, etc. For example, regarding linear fractional differential systems of finite dimensions in state-space form, both internal and external stabilities are investigated by Matignon, [20].
 Some properties and (robust) stability results for linear, continuous, (uncertain) fractional order state-space systems are presented and discussed [20,21].
-However, we cannot directly use algebraic tools, e.g. Routh-Hurwitz criteria, for the fractional order system because we do not have a characteristic polynomial but a pseudopolynomial with a rational power-multivalued function.
-An analytical approach was suggested by Chen and Moore, [22], who considered the analytical stability bound using Lambert function W. Further, analysis and stabilization of fractional (exponential) delay systems of retarded/neutral type are considered [23,24], as well as BIBO stability [25].
-Whereas Lyapunov methods have been developed for the stability analysis and the control law synthesis of integer linear systems and have been extended to stability of fractional systems, only few studies deal with non-Lyapunov stability of fractional systems.
-Recently, for the first time, the finitetime stability analysis of fractional time delay systems has been presented and reported in papers [26,27].
+However, we can not directly use an algebraic tools as for example Routh-Hurwitz criteria for the fractional order system because we do not have a characteristic polynomial but pseudopolynomial with rational power-multivalued function.
+An analytical approach was suggested by Chen and Moore,[22], who considered the analytical stability bound using Lambert function W. Further, analysis and stabilization of fractional (exponential) delay systems of retarded/neutral type are considered [23,24], and BIBO stability [25].
+Whereas Lyapunov methods have been developed for stability analysis and control law synthesis of integer linear systems and have been extended to stability of fractional systems, only few studies deal with non-Lyapunov stability of fractional systems.
+Recently, for the first time, finite-time stability analysis of fractional time delay systems is presented and reported on papers [26,27].
 Here, a Bellman-Gronwall's approach is proposed, using "classical" Bellman-Gronwall inequality as well as a recently obtained generalized Gronwall inequality reported in [28] as a starting point.
-The problem of sufficient conditions that enable system trajectories to stay within the a priori given sets for a particular class of (non)linear (non)autonomous fractional order time-delay systems has been examined.
+The problem of sufficient conditions that enable system trajectories to stay within the a priori given sets for the particular class of (non)linear (non)autonomous fractional order time-delay systems has been examined.

-Fundamentals of the fractional calculus
+2. Fundamentals of fractional calculus